Bellman Residual Minimization for Control: Geometry, Stationarity, and Convergence: Soft control Bellman residual (SCBR)

-where $l_c>0$ is the Polyak-Lojasiewicz coefficient and $L_c >0$ is the Lipschitz constant of the gradient of $f$ within the level set ${\cal L}_c$ where $c > f (Q_0)$, \end{theorem} Compared to the CBR setting, the above convergence result for SCBR is stronger.
-In particular, it guarantees exponential convergence to the unique solution even with a constant step-size, which is substantially more powerful than the CBR case, where one typically establishes only asymptotic convergence to $Q^*$ under a backtracking line search.
+where $l_c$ is any such Polyak--{\L}ojasiewicz constant on ${\cal L}_c$. \end{theorem} Compared to the CBR setting, the above convergence result for SCBR is stronger.
+In particular, it guarantees exponential convergence to the unique solution even with a constant step size, which is substantially more powerful than the CBR case, where one typically establishes only asymptotic convergence to $Q^*$ under a backtracking line search.